-Mitchell and his wife, Wanda Barzee, 59, are charged with kidnapping, aggravated sexual assault, aggravated burglary and attempted aggravated kidnapping.
-He is also charged in the attempted abduction of Elizabeth's cousin.
+Mitchell, 51, and his wife, Wanda Barzee, 59, are charged with kidnapping, aggravated sexual assault, aggravated burglary and attempted aggravated kidnapping.
+He is also charged in the attempted abduction of Elizabeth's cousin seven weeks after her kidnapping.

 Barzee, who has filed for divorce, has been ruled incompetent to stand trial and is being treated at a state facility.